 4. “Can you guarantee pests will never get back in?”

-If a salesperson at your door tells you that they can guarantee no pest will re-enter your home after service, then they are lying to you.
-Pest control companies can guarantee their work for a period of time.
-But pests are wily and determined, and they may find their way back in if ongoing service ends.
-Additionally, getting rid of one pest won't necessarily stop a different type of pest from getting in.
-If anyone tells you they guarantee no pests will ever get back into your house, close the door.
+Pest Control companies can guarantee their work for a period of time.
+But pests are determined and may find their way back in if protection services stop.
+Additionally getting rid of one pest won’t necessarily stop a different pest from getting in.
+If a salesperson says, “no pest will get back into your home”, close the door.

 7. “Can you put everything we’ve talked about in writing?”